tdcnguyen/cs410demo/README.md

 1. Open a command-line interface.
 2. Change directories to the application *www* folder.
-3. Run the following command `ng serve`.
+3. Run the following command: `ng serve`

 ## Access